duct-framework/module.cljs/README.md

 {:duct.module/cljs {:builds {:client [example.foo example.bar]}}}
 ```

-The `target/cljs` folder will be added to the web application's static
+The `target/cljs` directory will be added to the web application's static
 file handler, `:duct.handler/file`.
 This will make the JavaScript output
 accessible at `/cljs/client.js`.